useless-bit/Open-Package-Deploy/Documentation/create_package.md

 |   start.sh
 ```

-If you need/want additional files for the deployment process (for example installer files or other scripts), you can
+If you need or want additional files for the deployment process (for example, installer files or other scripts), you can
-just pack them into the zip-file.
-Same goes for sub-folders.
+just pack them into the zip file.
+The same goes for sub-folders.

 ## Create a Package

-If you want to create a package, you can use the following script (tested on Linux) to create a zip-file and calculate
+If you want to create a package, you can use the following script (tested on Linux) to create a zip file and calculate
 the checksum.

 The checksum must be `SHA3-512`.